WeatherXM/smart-contracts/docs/servicepool.md

 ## Purchasing services

-Services can be purchased with either a designated basePaymentToken `(function purchaseService(uint256 amount, uint256 duration, string memory serviceID) )` or using WXM through `(function purchaseService(uint256 duration, string memory serviceID))`.
+Services can be purchased with either a designated basePaymentToken `(function purchaseService(uint256 duration, string memory serviceID))` or using WXM through `(function purchaseService(uint256 amount, uint256 duration, string memory serviceID))`.

 The prices in the service catalog are denominated in the basePaymentToken.